Smart Policies for Workplace Technologies

 Conserve Company Resources

-Misuse of technology—whether in the form of streaming audio, visiting illicit websites, or sending excessive personal email—costs time and money.
+Misuse of technology—whether in the form of streaming video, visiting illicit websites, or sending excessive personal email—costs time and money.
 Your company can preserve its bandwidth and server capacity, and maintain higher employee productivity, by adopting policies that limit how employees may use its technological resources.

 Limit Liability for Employee Misconduct